Operation Citadel: Army Detachment Kempf

 To the south of the 6th Panzer Division, the 19th Panzer Division crossed the river but was delayed by mines, moving forward 8 km by the end of the day.
-Luftwaffe bombed the bridgehead in a friendly fire incident, wounding 6th Panzer Division commander Walther von Hünersdorff and Hermann von Oppeln-Bronikowski of the 19th Panzer Division.
+The Luftwaffe bombed the bridgehead in a friendly fire incident, wounding 6th Panzer Division commander Walther von Hünersdorff and Hermann von Oppeln-Bronikowski of the 19th Panzer Division.
 Further south, infantry and tanks of 7th Panzer Division crossed the river.
 A new bridge had to be built specifically for the Tigers, causing further delays.
 Despite a poor start, the 7th Panzer Division eventually broke into the first belt of the Soviet defence and pushed on between Razumnoe and Krutoi Log, advancing 10 km, the furthest Kempf got during the day.

 Operating to the south of 7th Panzer Division, were the 106th Infantry Division and the 320th Infantry Division of Corps Raus.
 The two formations attacked across a 32 km front without armour support.
 The advance began well, with the crossing of the river and a swift advance against the 72nd Guards Rifle Division.
 Corps Raus took the village of Maslovo Pristani, penetrating the first Red Army defence line.
 A Soviet counterattack supported by about 40 tanks was beaten off, with the assistance from artillery and flak batteries.
 After having suffered 2,000 casualties since the morning and still facing considerable resistance from the Soviet forces, the corps dug in for the night.